Streamlight

-Streamlight is a company located in Eagleville, Pennsylvania, United States, that manufactures flashlights powered by various rechargeable and disposable batteries.
+Streamlight is a company located in Eagleville, Pennsylvania, United States, that manufactures flashlights powered by various-sized rechargeable and disposable batteries.

 Their product line features hand-held and weapon-mountable lights as well as a right angle light used by firefighters on their turnout gear.
 Several of their products utilize dual sources, combining the long life of LED lamps with more powerful but shorter-lived conventional incandescent lamps.
 They also produce a series of Laser Illuminators such as the one of their newest models the TLR-8 which is a combination LED weapon light and laser.

 Streamlight developed a handheld 1 million candlepower (981,000 candela) searchlight as a commercial spin-off of technology developed by Johnson Space Center for NASA as part of the Apollo program.

-After the handheld design was perfected, the company was moved to King of Prussia, Pennsylvania by a private investor.
+After the handheld design was finalised, the company was moved to King of Prussia, Pennsylvania by a private investor.
 In 1977, the headquarters was moved to Norristown, Pennsylvania.
 In 2001, the company moved to Eagleville, Pennsylvania.